 According to Christopher P. Ramey, president of The Home Trust International™, “Clients expect and deserve interiors that reflect their personal expression and sophistication.
 Informed individuals understand that their vision will more easily be achieved by engaging a professional designer to support the project from conception and installation to living comfortably.
 The Home Trust Interiors Index provides a guide to budget for these services fairly.”

 Professional Interior Designers who join The Home Trust are credentialed and learned individuals; each one a connoisseur of design and culture.
 A design fee and project management fees are fair compensation for your designer’s academic achievements, creative and executive talents.
 Each Interior Designer approaches their billing differently.
 In many cases, Interior Designers’ have favorable buying arrangements with their vendors, and the margin between their price and retail is how they choose to sustain their business.
 Some Interior Designers prefer a flat fee or variation in-between.

 It is not the goal of The Home Trust Interiors Index to determine the right or wrong way to manage an Interior Design business.
 Our objective is to ensure home owners budget appropriately.

 The Home Trust Interiors Index is the standard for budgeting appropriately to professionally furnish new luxury homes.
 It has been compiled with the input of leading design firms across the country and Ann Shriver Sargent, founder and CEO of PORTE-COCHÈRE.

-- Budget 35% of the value of the finished home for interior design services, project management and furnishings.
+- Budget up to 35% of the value of the finished home for interior design services, project management and furnishings.

 - Interior design firms generally earn one third of the total investment.

 - Variables include renovations, art or furniture you may be bringing from another home.